sbme-tutorials/sbme-tutorials.github.io/2019/stl-intro/presentations/1_oop1/index.md

 ### Example: DNA Analysis (V1)

-Consider an application that analyzes the DNA as have worked on in our assignment
+Consider an application that counts the different bases in the DNA.

 ---